Predicting drug-gene relations via analogy tasks with word embeddings: Conclusions

 \section{Conclusions}

-In this study, we used the embeddings learned from biological texts and performed analogy tasks for predicting drug-gene relations.
+In this study, we used embeddings learned from biological texts and performed analogy tasks to predict drug-gene relations.
 We defined vectors representing these relations and showed that these vectors can accurately predict the target genes for given drugs.
-Furthermore, we categorized drugs and genes based on biological pathways and then defined vectors representing drug-gene relations for each pathway.
-Analogy computation using these vectors showed more performance improvement.
-In addition, we divided datasets by year and redefined the vectors representing known relations to predict unknown relations.
-The experimental results show that our approach can predict unknown relations to some extent.
+Additionally, we categorized drugs and genes based on biological pathways and defined vectors representing drug-gene relations for each pathway.
+Analogy computations with these vectors showed performance improvement.
+Our analogy computations demonstrated performance comparable to analogy tasks in other fields and predictions by state-of-the-art large language models, reinforcing the effectiveness of relationship prediction through simple vector addition.
+Moreover, the experiments with year-split datasets demonstrated that it is possible to predict unknown future relations.
+Not only were the predictions highly accurate, but the top genes predicted from drugs by our analogy computations were also confirmed to be reasonable from the perspective of biological expertise.